loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 go into the necessary transformations made to types, values, and commands, to turn
 #ln into a sublanguage which can then be mapped to assembly.

-// The first three phases of the #ln compiler are: linear closure conversion, stack
-// selection, and pointer closure conversion.
-The first step eliminates linear
-// closures, the second step ensures that each closure contains at most one stack to execute
-// on, and the third transformation, pointer closure conversion, replaces each
-// stack closure by an explicit pair of static function and environment.

 The first three phases of the #ln compiler are:
 + Linear closure conversion: makes pointers to stacks explicit (@LinearClosureConversion)
 + Stack selection: ensures that every stack closure contains at most one stack to execute on (@StackSelection)